 THE DICKINSON COLLEGE FARM CREW LEADER POSITION

-Goal: The objective of the College Farm is to prepare aspiring farmers and food system innovators for leadership positions in farming, food systems, or sustainability related careers.
+Goal: The objective of the Dickinson College Farm is to prepare aspiring farmers and food system innovators for leadership positions in farming, food systems, or sustainability related careers.
 We aim to provide our 2021 Crew Leader with the skills, experience, and knowledge needed to advance toward management roles whether on a production farm or within sustainable food systems initiatives.
-The experience is also applicable should apprentices choose to return to academic studies or seek other employment related to food, sustainability, and education.
+The experience is also applicable should someone choose to return to academic studies or seek other employment related to food, sustainability, and education.

 Work Environment & Program Structure: The majority of farm’s training is hands-on, supplemented by educational sessions, field trips, and optional readings.
 During the summer months, the Crew Leader will be part of a team made up of 6 student employees, 4 seasonal apprentices, and 4 full-time farm staff.
-Our farm Crew Leader will supervise field-based teams of students and apprentices, assist with tractor work, and complete side projects related to vegetable production (e.g. seeding flats, scouting for pests) throughout the season.
+The farm Crew Leader will supervise field-based teams of students and apprentices, assist with tractor work, and complete side projects related to vegetable production (e.g. seeding flats, scouting for pests) throughout the season.

 Our goal is to equip the Crew Leader with the knowledge and skills to do their work well, and to help them progress in their roles as production farmers and leaders.
 At times this will include receiving constructive feedback.
-We value open communication and require that applicants be receptive to the receiving (and giving) feedback in an effort to improve upon work and overall experience.
+We value open communication and require that applicants be receptive to the receiving (and giving) feedback in an effort to improve upon work performance and overall experience.
 Communication happens in both directions and farm managers will work to develop a respectful relationship.